 Appropriate Vaccine Usage

-This tells you the percent of patients who received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percentage of patients that received the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In The Springs at the Carlotta, 7.92% Percentage of Patients
+In The Springs at the Carlotta, 8.33% of Patients

 Short-term Care: ER Visits

-In The Springs at the Carlotta, 9.83 Percentage of Patients
+In The Springs at the Carlotta, 13.6% of Patients

-This is a measure of the number of emergency room visits per thousand days of short-term patient care.
-Avoiding medical emergencies is one way to assess short-term care.
+This metric measures the number of emergency room visits per thousand days of short-term patient care.
+Avoiding medical emergencies is one way to assess the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In The Springs at the Carlotta, 79.79% Percentage of Resident
+In The Springs at the Carlotta, 65.19% of Resident

 - Eisenhower Medical CenterAcute Care Hospitals 3.9 miles away39-000 Bob Hope Drive Rancho Mirage California 92270Proprietary(760) 340-3911